Homelessness, Social action

 Four years ago, my friend and former colleague Simon Dwight wrote a powerful article for Grace+Truth titled Homelessness Ends in Community.

-It sounds like a success but actually it had a tragic outcome.
+It sounds like a success story but actually it had a tragic outcome.
 Just a few weeks later James died in isolation, separated from those who cared for him and all alone.
 It took 2 weeks for anyone to realise James had died when neighbours complained about the smell coming from his flat.

 Influential